BuvinJT/distbuilder/docs/ConfigClasses.md

 is more generally used in a "Controller scripting" context for on demand, often conditional and/or dynamic needs.
-More to the point, `QtIfwExternalOp` objects are bound directly to packages and to install/uninstall events, where the QScript `execute` function can be dropped into installation scripts anywhere, in an unrestricted manner.
+More to the point, `QtIfwExternalOp` objects are bound directly to packages and to install/uninstall events, where the QtScript `execute` function can be dropped into installation scripts anywhere, in an unrestricted manner.

 Constructor: